rupnil/CALCULATOR/README.md

 The HTML code consists of a div with a class calculator.
 Inside the calculator, we have two main divs.
 The first is the display div and the second is the buttons div.

 The display div consists of an input element with the type text.
 We set the placeholder to zero.
+Inside buttons, we have 18 different buttons.
+They are numbers from 0 to 9, AC and DEL button, 4 basic operators, an equal to button and a decimal button.
+For all the buttons except AC, DEL and equal we assign a class called input-button.